srabanti-c9/piku-blog/_posts/2019-4-29-potatoes-sauted-in-clarified-butter.md

 ---
-title: "Test first post"
+title: "Potatoes sauted in clarified butter(ghee) and seasoned with salt and paper."
 categories:
-  - Blog
+  - Recipes
 tags:
+  - Food
+  - Breakfast
+  - Potatoes
-  - Post Formats
+  - Recipies
 ---